Is this chart lying to me? Automating the detection of misleading visualizations

 \subsection{Manual error analysis}

-We manually analyze two random samples of 30 incorrect predictions made on both datasets by GPT-4.1.
+We manually analyze two random samples of 30 incorrect predictions by GPT-4.1.
 Errors are categorized into different types, as reported in Table~\ref{tab:error_analysis}, with examples in Appendix~\ref{sec:error}.

-Around half the errors on both datasets are due to incorrect uses of misleader definitions.
-For instance, several Misviz-synth instances are incorrectly classified as involving a \textit{dual axis} because the chart displays several lines.
+Around half the errors in both datasets are due to incorrect uses of misleader definitions.
+For instance, several instances are incorrectly classified as \textit{dual axis} because they display multiple lines.
 However, this misleader applies only when there are two distinct vertical axes.
 On Misviz, several instances are misclassified as \textit{inappropriate use of pie chart} because the values shown do not sum to 100.
 GPT-4.1 fails to see that the pie slice labels are absolute values rather than percentages.

-Many errors in Misviz are due to incorrect measurement of the sizes of visual encodings, such as pie slices and bar heights, which is critical to detect \textit{misrepresentation}, by comparing the measured sizes with value labels to identify inconsistencies.
+Many errors in Misviz are due to incorrect measurement of the sizes of visual encodings, such as pie slices and bar heights, which are critical for detecting \textit{misrepresentation} by comparing the measured sizes with the value labels.

 In Misviz-synth, many errors arise from incomplete or incorrect parsing of axis metadata.
 For example, GPT-4.1 frequently overlooks \textit{inconsistent tick intervals} on long temporal or numerical axes with numerous tick marks.